-While Jenn was crafting our epic group Halloween costumes, I was busy planning my much less colorful (and a lot more sinister) take on our mutually favorite holiday.
-This all-black table is the stuff of dreams — er, nightmares — and even if you don’t love Halloween, there’s no denying the gorgeousness of this dark and moody scene.
-From the decor to the food, nearly every element is colorless, but thanks to tons of texture and natural light, the overall concept is still beautiful and inviting.
+If you’re in the midst of planning a sinister but stylish take on our mutually favorite holiday, then you’re in luck.
+Our all-black Halloween table is the stuff of dreams—er, nightmares—and even if you don’t love the spooky season, there’s no denying the gorgeousness of this dark and moody scene.
+From the Halloween décor to the food, nearly every element is colorless, but thanks to tons of texture and natural light, the overall concept is still beautiful and inviting.

 *photography by Kate LeSueur; location SHDW Studios